Yordan Alvarez Preview, Player Props: Astros vs. Mariners

-The Houston Astros, including Yordan Alvarez and his .686 slugging percentage over his past 10 games, battle starting pitcher George Kirby and the Seattle Mariners at T-Mobile Park, Tuesday at 10:05 PM ET.
+On Wednesday, Yordan Alvarez (.243 batting average in his past 10 games, with four doubles, three home runs, four walks and seven RBI) and the Houston Astros play the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 9:40 PM ET.

-He racked up two extra-base hits in his last game (2-for-4 with a double, a home run and an RBI) against the Mariners.
+He had a hitless performance in his last game (0-for-5) against the Mariners.

 Sportsbook Promo Codes